rachview/FrontendMentor/Newbie/interactiveRating/readme.md

 Problems: The hardest problem was trying to get the "thank you card" to update with the rating.
 After that, I had trouble trying to set up an if-statement to check for empty strings.

-Final Thoughts: Need to learn way for Javascript.
+Final Thoughts: Need to learn way more Javascript.
 Html and CSS easy.
 Never would have figured out radio buttons without dcode (had the input and label reversed, and I didn't know how to get the checked state): https://www.youtube.com/watch?v=GDh9uToZkYg